top of page

 the college.u newsletter.

-The Waiting Game and Ways to Stay Engaged.
+The Waiting Game

 Have you ever been stuck on the freeway and decided that sitting still in traffic makes no sense, so you get off at the nearest ramp and take side streets to get to your location?
 While it ultimately may take you the same amount of time to arrive at your destination, moving forward, even with stoplights and detours, may feel like your trip is more within your control than creeping along at three mph.
 I often tell students that the application season, which includes the notification season, can feel like that.
 When in the middle of writing essays and completing applications, students can see tangible progress that will lead them to their ultimate destination – college.
 There is a lot of talk about, “Can’t wait to be done with all of those essays and have all the college stuff behind me.”
 However, once the essays and applications are submitted, it is like being on the freeway: students and families find themselves stuck in the middle of the college admissions journey, waiting to hear their ultimate destination.